 How can you Prevent your Child from getting Addicted to Substances?

-The first step towards preventing your child from experimenting with substances begins at home.
+The first step towards preventing addiction in children from experimenting with substances begins at home.

 Have an Open Dialogue